The European Ceramic Society

 Article 20 - Auditor

 An auditor is appointed by the National Ceramic Society who hosts the secretariat.
-Every year, the Auditor checks the final balance of the previous year and writes a report.
-This auditor's report will be presented to the PEC and Council meetings for approval of the previous year accounts.
+[S1] Every year, the Auditor checks the final balance sheet for the previous year and writes a report.
+This auditor’s report will be presented to the PEC and Council meetings for approval of the accounts of the previous year.

 Article 21